pvp51/Clickstream-Hadoop/README.md

 ### Compiling / Running

-Make sure your the required files are in HDFS and the output dir is empty NextClick writes to output/next_click by default and takes the input TSV file path as the first argument.
+Make sure your required files are in HDFS and the output dir is empty NextClick writes to output/next_click by default and takes the input TSV file path as the first argument.
 ```bash